AOEpeople/Magento-2-Module-Skeleton/README.md

 # WIP - Magento 2 Module Skeleton

+If you decided to make an open source module, you should make sure that ever body understand what you did.
+To make your work less harder, I want to provide a Skeleton Module.
+Checkout this module, remove the parts you do not need and fill out the gabs you think they are useful.

 <h1 align="center">
 	<br>
 	<a href="https://www.aoe.com/en/home.html" title="AOE GmbH Logo - the open web company"><img src="https://www.aoe.com/typo3conf/ext/aoe7lts_base/Resources/Public/Images/styling/AOE-Logo.svg" width="300" title="AOE GmbH - the open web company"/></a>